hkust-taco/hmloc/oopsla23-artifact-overview.md

 #### Available

 We agree to publish our artifact under a Creative Commons license.
-Note that this HM<sup>ℓ</sup> type system will be open source.
+Note that this hmloc type system will be open source.
 We will provide the link after the double-blind review process.

 ## Artifact Requirements

 Any system with Docker available can access, compile, and test our artifact.
-We prepared a Docker image that contains all dependencies to compile and run our artifact.
+We have shared the instructions for building and running our artifact in a docker image.

 To test our artifact from scratch, one needs to install a recent Java Virtual Machine (JVM), the Scala Build Tool (SBT)

 ## Getting Started

-### Using the Docker Image TODO
+### Using the Docker Image

-We have built a Docker image containing all necessary prerequisites and pushed it to [Docker Hub](https://hub.docker.com/r/superoop/superoop-docker).

-To use this image, one should first install Docker if it is not installed yet.
+To build the docker image, one should first install Docker if it is not installed yet.
-Then, one can launch a container using this image with the following command:
+Then, one can build an image and launch it with the following command:

 ```
-docker build --tag 'hml-oopsla23'
+docker build --tag 'hmloc-oopsla23' .
-docker run -it --rm 'hml-oopsla23'
+docker run -it --rm 'hmloc-oopsla23'
 ```

 The user will be attached to the shell of the container after the image gets pulled and the container is launched.
-Please `cd` to `mlscript/` and launch the SBT shell by typing `sbt`.
+Please `cd` to `hmloc/` and launch the SBT shell by typing `sbt`.

 ### Setting up from Scratch